techpiyushjoshi/techpiyushjoshi/README.md

 - In depth understanding of Python and its various libraries for data processing
 - Interned at data science roles in various domains like Healthcare, e-Commerce, Edtech

-* 🌍  I'm based in Indore
+* 🌍  I'm based in Indore, Madhya Pradesh
 * ✉️  You can contact me at [tech.piyushjoshi@gmail.com](mailto:tech.piyushjoshi@gmail.com)
 * 🧠  I'm learning Machine Learning
 * 🤝  I'm open to collaborating on Natural Language Processing